 It was great to meet the other authors and to clutch the paperback of my book in my hands.
 It’s the first time I’ve had a paperback of my own.
 It was also a thrill to sign books as an author, both Moonsleep and HDP9.
 I also had bookmarks to give away.
-Bookmarks of my book!
+Bookmarks of my very own book!

 I’m writing this at the end of February 2021 so I hope everyone is doing as well as they can.
 In the UK, the vaccination programme is going well and 21st June is the date that we hope to be able to move about freely again.
 Definitely something to look forward to.